Medication Search: Eligard

 Starting treatment: During the first week of treatment with leuprolide, you may notice that your signs and symptoms temporarily get worse.
 This is due to a sudden increase in hormones that will normalize once the right dose for you has been found.

 Breast-feeding: It is not known if leuprolide passes into breast milk.
-Leuprolide is not recommended for use by women.
+Leuprolide is not recommended while breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children under 12 years of age.
+Children: The safety and effectiveness of using this medication have not been established for children under 2 years of age.
+The 45 mg syringe system has been identified as being safe and effective for children older than 2 years of age to treat central precocious puberty.

 What other drugs could interact with this medication?